Kicksecure/security-misc/README.md

 -   Do not accept IPv6 router advertisements and solicitations.

+-   Provide option to disable SACK and DSACK as they have historically been a vector for exploitation.

 -   Disable TCP timestamps as it can allow detecting the system time.

+-   Provide option to log of packets with impossible source or destination addresses to enable inspection and further analysis.

 ### mmap ASLR